 2. Quality :

-A high quality artificial grass, such as Polypropylene turf, Polyamide or Polyethylene turfs, has a soft feel and touch.
-The turfs with high quality have an even backing which has well-stitched tufts and constant color scheme.
-High quality artificial grass can be a bit expensive, but since it’s a long-term investment it is worth every penny.
-When choosing artificial turf, make a list of range of product from a manufacturer or supplier and compare each turf to see which appeal to you the most.
+A high-quality artificial grass, such as Polypropylene turf, Polyamide, or Polyethylene turfs, has a soft feel and touch.
+The turfs with high quality have an even backing that has well-stitched tufts and a constant color scheme.
+High-quality artificial grass can be a bit expensive, but since it’s a long-term investment it is worth every penny.
+When choosing artificial turf, make a list of the range of products from a manufacturer or supplier and compare each turf to see which appeal to you the most.

 3. Pile Height :

 The length of the grass blades from above the backing to the tip is what a “pile-height” refers to.
 If you want a lush lawn, choose a turf which has a high pile height to make your lawn feel lusher.
-Although having long grass blades can cause them to bend over themselves due to the heavy weight and the gravitational pull, causing your lawn to look flat as the time flies by.
+Although having long grass blades can cause them to bend over themselves due to the heavyweight and the gravitational pull, causing your lawn to look flat as time flies by.
 The ideal pile height is 30-37mm, which helps in keeping your lawn look natural.
-If you wish to place some furniture or décor items in your lawn, make sure to go for a shorter pile height for better sustainability option.
+If you wish to place some furniture or décor items on your lawn, make sure to go for a shorter pile height for a better sustainability option.

 4. Density and Weight :

 The measurement of the amount of yarn or fiber per square unit on the artificial turf is known as Turf Density.
 A turf with high density will have more fiber content and hence can cost more.
-Along with providing ample of aesthetic appeal to the lawn, a dense turf provides more durability in high traffic areas.
+Along with providing ample aesthetic appeal to the lawn, a dense turf provides more durability in high-traffic areas.
 If choosing a turf with high density is not an option for you, the density can be improved by sand infill.
 A turf with high density and tall pile height can be moderately heavy.
-Although the weight of the turf isn’t something which is taken into consideration while buying a turf, but if you’re planning to place your turf on balcony or roof, make sure to consider the load limit.
+Although the weight of the turf isn’t something that is taken into consideration while buying a turf if you’re planning to place your turf on a balcony or roof, make sure to consider the load limit.